 Wording in the lease agreement should address a limit on the number of guests on the property to a certain number (say no more than 10 without permission from the landlord).
 It should also stress that illegal activity, such as underage drinking or disorderly conduct, will result in immediate eviction proceedings.

 Don’t be afraid to use specific language in the lease agreement that clarifies that use and possession of alcohol is permitted in the privacy of the rental property.
 Specify that “keggers” and parties involving large amounts of alcoholic beverages and include large numbers of people and an excessive amount of noise are strictly prohibited.

-When you discover that a large party has taken place on your property or is currently in progress, you can take action to ensure that the tenant will reap the consequences.
+When you discover that a large party has taken place on your property or is currently in progress, you can take action to ensure the tenant will pay the consequences.

 If the party is going on at the moment, you can call the police and they will come and take care of the situation.
 If there is any underage drinking going on or other illegal activity, the police can put an end to it and you can start eviction proceedings.
 Make sure you document the events, from the first phone call complaining about noise to what the police officer tells you.

 Has any of your current or previous tenants thrown parties in your rental?
-What actions did you take against him/her (or them)?
+What actions did you take against them?
 Share this article and let us know in the comments below!